 Recall: Close the book or cover your notes.
 Try to recall what you have read.
 Make notes of what you remember then check their accuracy against your study material.

 - Review all your notes at the end of the study period.
 This is an important part of the study process because it can really help you remember what you have studied.

 - Try summarising your notes down to key words that will act as memory triggers for related ideas.

 - Set review times separately from your study times.
-Read through your review notes, cover them and then recite them.
+Read through your review notes, cover them and then repeat/rephrase them.
 Check the originals for accuracy.

 Barnett, K. 1978, How to Study, Sun Books, Melbourne.

 Burdess, N. 1991, The Handbook of Student Skills, Prentice Hall, New York.

 Freedman, R. 1991, Mastering Study Skills, Macmillan, London, 1991.